cloudflavor/odoo-cloud/README.md

 ##### Standalone example
-If you're running a standalone example of kubernetes in `dev` mode (all-in-one), use the example provided in `standalone/odoo.yaml`.
+If you're running a standalone example of kubernetes in `dev` mode (all-in-one), use the example provided in [standalone/odoo.yaml](./standalone).
 This example uses a different [odoo docker image](https://github.com/cloudflavor/odoo-docker) that fixes an environment variable which makes the database service discoverable without the dns addon.
 If you are running the dns addon, then the example in `minikube/` should work out of the box.

+##### Epehmeral
+If you're not interested in persistent data at all, and just want to deploy an example, you can use the [ephemeral example](./ephemeral).